Basic Cartogram with R

 Distort country size with cartogram

-The geospatial object has a data slot: an attached data frame that provides several information for each region.
+The geospatial object has several information for each region.
 It notably gives the population of each country in 2005.

 We can thus use the cartogram library to distort the size of each country, proportionally to this column.
 The new geospatial object we get can be draw with the same plot function!